Store Hours

 What are seed tapes?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Planning your garden lets you make the most of your time and space.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
 Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot N Miami/Biscayne Garden Center can help you enjoy your spring activities to the fullest.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in N Miami/Biscayne can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
 If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone